 5) Fun Trails

 Burns Lake has tons of trails for riders of all ages and levels: long, smooth, bermy rides; steep trails with expert features; a gorgeous cross-country ride around Kager Lake; and much more.
 There are not many places I’d feel comfortable letting my five-year-old daughter rip downhill, but Burns Lake is the perfect place for her and her friends to practice.
 When Pigs Fly is the classic, must-do trail here and it’s good for all ages and skill levels.

 Most mountain bike trails have pretty witty names but Burns Lake has an entire theme going on.
 Everything there has to do with pigs.
 Get it?
 Boer Mountain = Boar Mountain.
 Pork and Beans, Smells Like Bacon, and Charlotte’s Web are just a few of the trails waiting for you.

-Also, every year in August, Burns Lake hosts the Big Pig Bike Fest, a weekend-long event with adult and kid, and cross-country and downhill races.
+Also, every year in August, Burns Lake hosts the Big Pig Bike Fest, a weekend-long event with adults and kids, and cross-country and downhill races.

 7) Good Vibes